edwintye/edwintye.github.io/README.md

 git submodule add https://github.com/alex-shpak/hugo-book.git themes/hugo-book
 ```

-However, our `.github/workflows/hugo.yaml` differs from the official guide in that we our `Checkout` action
+However, our `.github/workflows/hugo.yaml` differs from the official guide in that our `Checkout` action
 is set to a shallow clone only.

 ```yaml